 It is not fried, but it sure is "finger lickin' good!"

 6. Maple Chicken with Potatoes:

 I turn to this recipe whenever I am rushed and need to quickly prepare a kosher meat meal that kids will also eat.
 Peel and cube potatoes, place chicken pieces on top, pour maple syrup (parve) on top, and bake.
-I like to serve the Maple Chicken and Potatoes with roasted asparagus or peas for a complete meal.
+I like to serve the Maple Chicken with Potatoes with peas for a complete meal.

 Julie Remer and Paula Weinstein contributed this recipe for Chicken Marsala, a classic Italian chicken dish that makes a wonderful Sabbath entree.
 Serve with parve mashed potatoes and a green vegetable for a simple-to-make and delicious-to-eat dinner.